dortania/OpenCore-Install-Guide/ktext.md

   * Requires macOS 10.14 or newer
 * [SATA-Unsupported](https://github.com/khronokernel/Legacy-Kexts/blob/master/Injectors/Zip/SATA-unsupported.kext.zip)
   * Adds support for a large variety of SATA controllers, mainly relevant for laptops which have issues seeing the SATA drive in macOS.
 We recommend testing without this first.
-  * macOS Big Sur Note: [CtlnaAHCIPort](https://github.com/dortania/OpenCore-Install-Guide/blob/master/extra-files/CtlnaAHCIPort.kext.zip) will need to be used instead due to numerous controllers being dropped from the binary itself
+  * **macOS Big Sur Note**: [CtlnaAHCIPort](https://github.com/dortania/OpenCore-Install-Guide/blob/master/extra-files/CtlnaAHCIPort.kext.zip) will need to be used instead due to numerous controllers being dropped from the binary itself.
     * Catalina and older need not concern

 ::: details Legacy SATA Kexts

 * [AHCIPortInjector](https://github.com/khronokernel/Legacy-Kexts/blob/master/Injectors/Zip/AHCIPortInjector.kext.zip)
-  * Legacy SATA/AHCI injector, mainly relevant for older machines of the Penryn era
+  * Legacy SATA/AHCI injector, mainly relevant for older machines of the Penryn era.
 * [ATAPortInjector](https://github.com/khronokernel/Legacy-Kexts/blob/master/Injectors/Zip/ATAPortInjector.kext.zip)
-  * Legacy ATA injector, mainly relevant for IDE and ATA devices(ie. when no AHCI option is present in the BIOS)
+  * Legacy ATA injector, mainly relevant for IDE and ATA devices (i.e. when no AHCI option is present in the BIOS).

 :::